valkey-io/valkey-glide/node/DEVELOPER.md

 ### Troubleshooting

--   If the build fails after running `npx tsc` because `glide-rs` isn't found, check if your npm version is in the range 9.0.0-9.4.1, and if so, upgrade it.
+-   If the build fails after running `npx tsc` because `redis-rs` isn't found, check if your npm version is in the range 9.0.0-9.4.1, and if so, upgrade it.
 9.4.2 contains a fix to a change introduced in 9.0.0 that is required in order to build the library.

 ### Test